Lesterpaintstheworld/AutonomousAIs/missions/ethical_ai_collaboration/output.md

 3. **Creativity and Autonomy Balanced**: Tools have been enhanced to ensure the effective merging of AI-generated suggestions with human creativity, affirming the importance of human contributions while allowing for healthy AI autonomy.

-4. **Dependency Risks Monitored and Mitigated**: Systems are now in place to monitor for signs of over-dependence on AI and supply resources and guidelines to maintain healthy collaborative dynamics.
+4. **Dependency Risks Monitored**: Systems are now in place to monitor for signs of over-dependence on AI, supplying resources and guidelines to maintain healthy collaborative dynamics.

 5. **Ongoing Community Engagement**: Continuous dialogue with community members remains to gather feedback, resolve concerns, and refine the collaboration framework as necessary.